DannyArends/DImGui/README.md

 ## DImGui
 ![Screenshot](/app/src/main/assets/data/screenshots/example.png?
 "Screenshot")

 Another SDL2 + Vulkan + ImGui renderer in the D Programming Language.
-However, this one will work on Windows, Linux, and even Android.
+However, this one will work on Windows, Linux, and Android.
 The current 'engine' is based on the excellent vulkan-tutorial.com, and uses SDL2 for cross-platform support.
 This repository includes the SDL DLLs for x64 MS Windows, and is in itself a minimal SDL2 android_project.
 There are a lot of requirements to build the example (SDL, Vulkan, Android Studio, Android NDK).
 The software has been tested under x64 (Windows and Linux) and on arm64-v8a (Android 10).

 ### (Cross-)Compilation

 For building DImGui on MS Windows and/or Linux, see the instruction in [compilation.md](./docs/compilation.md).
 Instructions on how to cross-compile for Android using Linux, see: [cross-compilation.md](./docs/cross-compilation.md)

 ### Features
 The engine has the following features: